“Don’t focus on winning. Focus on your message to the audience.”

 Speech Contests and District 26

-Four speech contest are held each year.
+Four speech contests are held each year.
 Table Topics and the International Speech contest in Spring and Humorous or Tall Tales and Evaluation in the Fall.
 Speech Contests are one of the many ways toastmasters can grow and perfect both speaking and leadership skills.
 Contests are conducted in a safe, fair environment that encourages speaking and leadership growth.

 Empower Your Speaking